mshriver/playwright-junit-reporter/schema/README.md

-# TypeScript Tag Validation System for Playwright
+# TypeScript Schema Validation System for Playwright

-This schema provides a comprehensive TypeScript type system for validating Playwright tags using template literal types, mapped types, and conditional types.
+This schema provides comprehensive TypeScript type systems for validating Playwright tags and annotations using template literal types, mapped types, and conditional types.

 ## Key Features